yavuz-cetin/Chat-Program/README.md

 that registration is required.
 On the client side, the necessary information is received from the user.
 The Client program transmits this information to the Server.
 Server creates a new user with this information and creates the necessary storage files.
 After a successful login, the user is asked for the operation number he/she wants to perform.
-What these operations do will be explained in detail in the function explanations section.

 Some Program Screenshots: